-Trademark is just to identify the source of Goods and services so it does not apply to the single book or story.
+Trademark is just to identify the source of goods and services so it does not apply to a single book or story.
 However, if you have series than you will able to trademark the series.
 Copyright applies to books or other literary works as it stops people from copying your story.

 What do I need to do to protect my mark after it is registered?

 Once appropriately enrolled, you should document your first Declaration of Continued Use between the fifth and sixth commemoration date of your filing.
 Your next renewal will fall between the ninth and tenth year.
 From that point forward, you need to renew the mark at regular intervals of 10 years.

 Rights you have on the off chance that you file on the Supplemental Register